Monday, February 28, 2011

 1-2-3 Easy Butternut Squash

-Reason # 1.
-I always felt they were too hard to peel
+Reason # 1. too hard to peel

-Reason # 2.
-I always felt they are too hard to cut
+Reason # 2. too hard to cut

-Reason # 3.
-I always felt they were too fattening
+Reason # 3. too fattening

 Well, my excuses are over.
 I now buy and make butternut squash for three very good new reasons.